menu

 • Tempo decks like Temur and UR Delver that want to spend their first couple turns casting threats without giving opponents windows to take advantage of their tapped lands.

-• Combo decks like Twin, Storm, and Ad Nauseam that lose to a few specific answers (respectively Path to Exile, Goremand, and Dispel) and run a high density of blue cards.
+• Combo decks like Twin, Storm, and Ad Nauseam that lose to a few specific answers (respectively Path to Exile, Remand, and Dispel) and run a high density of blue cards.
 Shoal seems better to me than Pact of Negation in these decks, since it has the ability to interact with linear decks before the “fundamental turn.”

 3. Utopia Sprawl

 utopia sprawlLike Birthing Pod before it, Collected Company has shown us the sheer power of starting the game a turn ahead on mana.
 The rise of Jund, congruent with the printing of Collected Company, gives new credence to the old “Bolt the Bird” adage.
 But what if you can’t Bolt the Bird?
 Utopia Sprawl only makes one color, and it doesn’t give attackers exalted.
 It still accelerates into any color a deck needs for one mana.
 And unlike most mana dorks, if played after the first turn, it basically has haste.
-Turn two Deep Forest Hermit paying for Sprawl to enchant a turn one Deep Forest Hermit lets us tap that first land for a Voice of Resurgence, Goremand, or Abrupt Decay on the same turn.
+Turn two Forest paying for Sprawl to enchant a turn one Forest lets us tap that first land for a Voice of Resurgence, Remand, or Abrupt Decay on the same turn.
 We would also find ourselves a turn ahead on mana for the rest of the game.

 Fits into: